 - A formal log within PowerSchool

 - Restriction of privileges and activities

 - Athletics Director will be informed regarding extracurricular activities

 - Detention or making up for missed work at lunchtimes, after school or at home

 - Mediation sessions

 - Parent contact will occur

 - 3-way conference between a member of the pastoral team, student and parent.

 - Individual behavior plan/contract

 - Confiscation of unacceptable items

 - Individual counseling, with ongoing instruction in personal and social development.

 - School-based community service.

 - Replacement/repair of damaged property.

 - Internal or external suspension.

-- All actions taken with regards to the Behavioral Protocols and expectations are decided by the High School Leadership Team.
+- All actions taken with regards to the Behavioral Protocols and expectations are decided by the Middle School Leadership Team.

-- Mobile phones, smart watches and earbuds distract from the learning environment and are not to be used during class time.
-Students are required to silence all phones and Smart Watches and follow classroom protocol with regards to putting them away.
+- Possession of items that are unacceptable in school - Taking out and/or using mobile phones at school without permission - Using, promoting, possessing, and/or distributing tobacco and other tobacco-derived products - Recurring unexcused tardies - Indirect bullying - Blatant or repetitive defiance of a staff member - Selling items in school- candy, caffeinated drinks, food etc - Encouraging/Provoking Unlawful Behavior - Mobile phones, smart watches and earbuds distract from the learning environment and are not to be used during the school day.
+Students are required to turn off all phones and Smart Watches and follow classroom protocol with regards to putting them away.
 This is without exception.
-Students are not allowed to use their phone during bathroom breaks. - GAA assumes no responsibility for replacing these items if brought to school.
+Students are not allowed to use their phone at school. - GAA assumes no responsibility for replacing these items if brought to school.
 Phones/smart watches on display, in use and/or that ring or buzz during class, may be confiscated and turned into the Secondary Office and subject to consequences.
 In the event that a student's Phone/Smartwatch/Earbuds has been confiscated, it will be returned at the end of each day.
 Students must hand the phone/watch

-Level 3 - Level 3 behaviors are the most serious breaches of the GAA behavior expectations and/or repeated Level 2 behaviors.
-Level 3 behavior is any behavior that results in physical danger to others, or which violates applicable laws in the UAE.
-A record of the incident will be recorded on the student's file.
-The Dean of Students, Vice Principal or Principal in consultation with the classroom or duty teacher will initiate a follow up with the student involved and decide on appropriate consequences.
-Parents will be notified by a member of the Secondary Leadership Team (Dean, Vice Principal).
+Level Three - Level 3 behaviors are serious breaches of the GAA behavior expectations and/or repeated behaviors of Level 2.
+A record of the incident may be recorded on the student's file.
+The Dean of Students, Assistant Principal or Principal in consultation with the classroom or duty teacher would initiate a follow up with the student involved and decide on appropriate consequences.
+Parents will be notified by a member of the Secondary Leadership Team (Dean, Assistant Principal or Principal).